storj/storj/docs/design/audit-v2.md

 When we finish a new reservoir set, we override the previous queue, rather than adding to it.
 Since the new data is more up to date and there's no downside in clearing the queue.

-Audit workers handle auditing as previously:
+Audit workers audit as previously:

+1. Pick a segment from the queue.
-1. Pick a random stripe.
+2. Pick a random stripe.
-2. Download all erasure shares.
+3. Download all erasure shares.
-3. Use Berlekamp-Welch algorithm to verify correctness.
+4. Use Berlekamp-Welch algorithm to verify correctness.

-The chances of selecting the same stripe are rare, but it wouldn't cause any significant harm.
+This is a simplified version that doesn't describe [containment mode](audit-containment.md).
+Chances of selecting the same stripe are rare, but it wouldn't cause any significant harm.

 To estimate appropriate settings for reservoir sampling we need to run a simulation.
-If we decide that we want to prefer nodes with less audits, then we will implement the power of two choices, in which we randomly select two nodes, then choose the one with less audits.
+If we decide that we want to prefer nodes with fewer audits, then we will implement the power of two choices, in which we randomly select two nodes, then choose the one with fewer audits.
 This would still require tracking number of audits, but it would prevent having to sort and query all nodes by audit count, which could cause undesirable behavior.
 For example, when new nodes join the network, the audit system could become stuck auditing only new nodes, and ignoring more established nodes.

-We are expecting 3 audits per day for unvetted nodes.
-The satellite currently issues one audit every 30 seconds, which gives us close to 3,000 audits per day.
-There are about 1,000 nodes on the network currently.
-This could mean that the default size of a reservoir should be at least three.

 ### Selection via Reservoir Sampling